bellaliu2023/The-Physics-Grid/software.md

 - [Aciqra](https://sourceforge.net/projects/aciqra/) - Aciqra is a virtual planetarium and sky mapping program which tracks celestial bodies including planets, deep sky objects and stars to an accuracy of a fraction of a degree for thousands of years into both the future and the past.
 It includes the 2.5 million stars of the Tycho-2 catalog supplemented by data of 120,000 stars from the Hipparcos catalog, 13,000 deep space objects from the NGC and IC catalogs and a large number of asteroids and comets from the Minor Planet Center.
 The program is platform-independent and can be made to work on most modern computers that support OpenGL.

   ![Aciqra](/images/aciqra.jpg)

+- [BAS - Astrolab](http://www.alchymy.com/ConquestOfSpace/) - Open source tool to assist with study of Astronomy, Astrophysics and Cosmology.
+To include usefull data and calculation of common equations used in the basic study of these subjects.

 - [CalPriorSNIa](https://github.com/valerio-marra/CalPriorSNIa) - Effective calibration prior on the absolute magnitude of Type Ia supernovae priorMB.nb quickly computes the effective calibration prior on the absolute magnitude M_B of Type Ia supernovae that corresponds to a given determination of H_0.
 See Camarena & Marra [[arXiv:1906.11814](https://arxiv.org/abs/1906.11814)] and [[arXiv:2101.08641](https://arxiv.org/abs/2101.08641)] for more details.